 Ashuelot Rail Trail is a 21.6 mile moderately trafficked point-to-point trail located near Keene, New Hampshire that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 off road driving